Josie127/DV_final/README.md

 4. The lawsuit between Airbnb and New York City is not effective as the illegal listings on Airbnb did not reduce in the past 12 months.
 Airbnb policy did not comply with the law and Airbnb is likely to help the hosts avoid tax.

 # Scope of Data
 We assumed the number and locations of hotels in Manhattan are static.
 For Airbnb, we used September data of each year (2015-2019) for all analyses to show the flow of change apart from the Airbnb legitimacy analyses.
-In order to provide a more in-depth insight of Airbnb legitimacy in Manhattan, we use data of the past 12 months to illustrate the change due to the increasing press coverage of the case since January this year.
+In order to provide a more in-depth insight of Airbnb legitimacy in Manhattan, we used data of the past 12 months to illustrate the change due to the increasing press coverage of the case since January this year.

 In order to provide an insightful analyses, we visualized the data using the exact location and neighbourhood of each Airbnb and hotel.
 We categorised each location into 10 distinctive Manhattan neighbourhoods according to public government information available online.
 We also deployed the crime index data online in order to show the relationship between airbnb location and crime index of each zip.
 In terms of the legitimacy of Airbnb, we classify an Airbnb is illegal if the room type is entire place and the minimum nights are less than 30 days according to the New York City Law (Weiser and Goodman, 2019).